esteng/esteng.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. candidate at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu) at Johns Hopkins University, supervised by [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/).
+In August 2023, I will be starting as a Postdoctoral Research Associate with [Mohit Bansal](http://www.cs.unc.edu/~mbansal/) at the University of North Carolina, Chapel Hill.

 In my work, supported by an NSF Graduate Research Fellowship, I aim to develop AI agents that can intelligently communicate and collaborate with people.
 A central focus of this involves communication via language: one line of my work focuses on transforming text into representations of its meaning and exploring how models represent meaning.